How To Make Climbing Shoes Sticky Again

-2) Clean them
+2) Clean Them

 Whether you bought them yesterday or 5 years ago, your climbing shoes will always benefit from a wash.
 This is probably the best option when trying to revive some of the friction in your climbing shoes.
 This also does no damage to the shoe, which is a massive bonus.

 With a scrubbing brush and a bucket of warm water (not too hot so that it will mess with the glue) start to scrub the soles of your shoe.
 You will quickly see the amount of dirt that has accumulated on the bottom of the shoe.
-When doing this I tend to keep them point down, so the dirt and water runs off the point of the toe.
+When doing this I tend to keep them pointed down, so the dirt and water runs off the point of the toe.

-Once you have scrubbed the entire sole of both shoes, set them in the sun to dry or with a towel. job done.
+Once you have scrubbed the entire sole of both shoes, set them in the sun to dry or with a towel.
+Job done.

-If your climbing shoes are on their last legs, the chances are that cleaning your shoes aren’t going to help you very much.
+If your climbing shoes are on their last legs, the chances are that cleaning your shoes isn’t going to help you very much.
 The good news is that there’s another quick fix that you can try.

-When the rubber on the bottom of your shoe runs smooth, you can always try to make more fiction by roughing up the rubber on your shoe.
+When the rubber on the bottom of your shoe runs smooth, you can always try to make more friction by roughing up the rubber on your shoe.
 The problem with this remedy is that it will wear down, and eventually wear through, the rubber on your shoe if you do it too much.
-I advise only doing this is if your climbing shoes are on their last legs.
+I advise only doing this if your climbing shoes are on their last legs.